-- Turn the water heater power OFF (turn off the electric & LP GAS switches). - 2.
-Open all faucets, including the outside shower faucet (if so equipped). - 3.
-Open the "fresh tank drain" valve.
+- Turn the water heater power OFF (turn off the electric and LP gas switches). - 2.
+Open all faucets, including the outside shower faucet (if so equipped). - Open the "fresh tank drain" valve.
 All fresh water tanks can be drained by one of two types of drain valves.
-A white plastic drain is attached to the exterior wall or a valve located inside the RV adjacent to the water tank (turn 45° to open or close). - 4.
-Open the "low point drains" by turning, then pulling the handles up.
-They are installed at the lowest point of the water lines.
-A label is placed on the outside of the RV to indicate where the drains are located.
-The drains will need to be operated from inside the RV.
-Once the label is found on the exterior sidewall, the drains will be found at a corresponding location in the interior. - 5.
-Drain the sink by removing the drain cap. - 6.
-Turn ON the water pump and allow it to run as needed.
+A white plastic drain is attached to the exterior wall or a valve located inside the RV adjacent to the water tank (turn 45° to open or close).